Participant Feedback

 Program Growth

 Since its launch in April 2026, Regency Robotics has continued to evolve through participant feedback, hands-on testing, and recurring library workshops.
-Each event has expanded the program's educational offerings while refining the implementation model for future library partners.
+Each event has introduced new robotics activities while helping refine a repeatable workshop model that can be implemented at additional library locations.

 Program growth since launch includes:

-Expansion from 3 to 6 engineering activity stations
+Expansion from 3 to 9 reusable robotics activities

-Addition of Dinosaur Rescue Mission, Crazy Frog Programming Challenge, and Robot Art Studio
+Addition of Dinosaur Rescue Mission, Crazy Frog Programming Challenge, Robot Art Studio, Soccer Challenge, Bowling Challenge, and Racing Challenge

 Continued support from LED Robotics student volunteers